-- 7.2 The quality control programs shall include tolerance limits and corrective action procedures to use when limits are exceeded. - 7.3 Participation in Proficiency Testing (PT) programs shall cover the extent and complexity of analytical procedures, including consultative services in histopathology.
+- 7.2 Quality control and proficiency testing samples shall be tested in the same manner as patient samples and shall be integrated within the routine laboratory workflow and performed by personnel who routinely perform patient samples. - Participation in Proficiency Testing (PT) programs shall cover the extent and complexity of analytical procedures, including consultative services in histopathology.
 Accredited laboratories shall have a minimum PT participation frequency of one analyte or test every year.
 Where such PT programs are not available, the laboratory should embark on alternative means of ensuring proficiency (e.g., by a process of inter-laboratory comparison with laboratories doing similar work or the development of a mechanism of internal quality control).
-PT programs shall be in accordance with SAC-SINGLAS PROFICIENCY TECH NOTE 001.
+PT programs shall be in accordance with SAC-SINGLAS Technical Note PROF-001 Policies on Proficiency Testing.